 I bent down, seized the remnants of the burrito and heaved the gloppy mass in a spiraling arc that caught the accelerating vehicle as it banked around the corner of the street, the burrito splattering against the rear windshield, leaving a long greasy smear as it slid down the glass.

 Upon impact, the Corolla screeched to a halt, idling for several dramatic seconds before reversing direction.
 With another screech of its tires, it came roaring back.
 But I was already sprinting down the sidewalk.
-Somehow, I had grown accustomed to running away from things.

 I leaped over the debris undeterred and veered up the hill, which I knew would end in a cul-de-sac.
 But that was my strategy.
-Instead of continuing the ascent, I ducked into the first yard I encountered and ran to the gate of the fence, where I lifted the latch and hurried into the backyard.
+Instead of continuing the ascent, I ducked into the first yard I encountered and ran to the gate of the fence, where I lifted the latch and hurried into the temporary shelter.

 With jagged breath and my heart still running a track meet, I relaxed my shoulders, dangled my arms, and exhaled through pursed lips.
-At that moment, the shroud of blackness in the backyard felt safe, even inviting.
+At that moment, the shroud of blackness in the yard felt safe, even inviting.
 It was the first minute of peace I had experienced since I started the walk.